Historical Information on Asian American and Pacific Islanders in the Coast Guard and Its Predecessor Services

 In 1998, he was assigned as the U.S. Coast Guard Advisor to the Panama Canal Commission in the Republic of Panama providing assistance in maritime safety, security, and environmental protection during the transition period prior to reverting the Canal back to Panama.
 He is currently the Commanding Officer of the Marine Safety Office Honolulu.
 As the Captain of the Port, he directed the eight month long, $13 million removal project of oil and hazardous materials from nine abandoned foreign long-line fishing vessels aground on the reefs in Pago Pago Harbor, American Samoa.Captain Kanazawa's personal decorations include the Defense Meritorious Service Medal, the Coast Guard Commendation Medal with 3 gold stars, the Coast Guard Achievement Medal, and a Commandant's Letter of Commendation Ribbon.
 [Written by William F. Anonsen]

 Bryon Ing was the first Chinese-American Coast Guardsman to command a Medium Endurance Cutter when he commanded USCGC Venturous from 1995-1997.
+He also commanded CGC Nunivak from 1988-1990.
 He was the first Chinese-American and Coast Guard Liaison Officer to the Joint Chiefs of Staff (J7-Doctrine) in 1997.
-He was the first Chinese-American DAWIA/DHS Level III Certified Systems Acquisitions (2002) and was the first Chinese-American Major Acquisitions Systems Project Manager for Response Boat-Medium (RB-M), where he served from 2002-2006.
+He was the first Chinese-American DAWIA/DHS Level III Certified Systems Acquisitions (2002).
+He was the first Chinese-American DHS Certified Level III Acquisitions Program Manager (PM) (2005) leading the Response Boat-Medium (RB-M) acquisition (2002-2006), awarding the contract for the 45’ RB-M replacement vessels for the 41’ UTB in 2006.

 Hung M. Nguyen